scdbmi/StudyProtocolSandbox/phenotypeDataExtraction/README.md

 #or get it from an external file
 source('c:/r/conn.R')  #this file should create an object called connectionDetails

+#create a work folder
 workFolder <- 'c:/temp/phenoDE'  #create a folder where data will be exported dir.create(workFolder)

+#provide names of your CDM and results schemas (see http://www.ohdsi.org/web/wiki/doku.php?id=development:data_architecture )
 cdm<-'cdm.dbo'
 results<-'cdm.dbo'